 Solving Logical Reasoning Questions: Tips

-- LR problems usually contain several statements which serve as clues to solving the problem.
+- LR problems usually contain several statements that serve as clues to solving the problem.

 - It always helps if you have a great memory.
 The lesser number of times that you need to re-read the data, the more time you will get.